oswaldobapvicjr/smart/README.md

 ## Agents overview

-Any class annotated with **@Agent**, and containing a main method annotated with **@AgentTask**, can be managed by the service, which looks up for such classes by scannning specific packages that are configurable via the `smart.properties` file.
+Any class annotated with **@Agent**, and declaring a main method annotated with **@AgentTask**, can be managed by the service, which looks up for such classes by scanning specific packages that are configurable via the `smart.properties` file.

 An agent can be o type **Timer** or **Cron**, both designed to run particular tasks periodically in the JVM.
-Agents can be started automatically, at server startup, or manuaually, via the management console, which also allows manual execution, status query and shutdown.
+Agents can be started automatically, at server startup, or manually, via the management console, which also allows manual execution, status query, and shutdown.

 ![Timer agents state machine](resources/state_chart_timer_agents.svg)

 ### Timer agents

 A Timer agent can be executed periodically, in a fixed run frequency, which must be in seconds, minutes, or hours.

-For example, a Timer agent to be execured every 30 seconds could be configured in either of the following ways:
+For example, a Timer agent to be executed every 30 seconds could be configured in either of the following ways:

 - **Using annotation**: